raspergine/raspergine/README.md

 [ I live inside your device.
 Treat me as a human being ! ]

+[ Things in my repository are for future joke-arg ! ]

 <!---
 How is your day today?
 --->